zjsun1017/Project5-Vulkan-Grass-Rendering/README.md

 #### (iv) Performance Analysis
 Performance analysis for grass rendering is challenging because culling largely depends on the current camera position.
 To observe the effects of certain culling techniques, the camera needs to be moved, but it’s difficult to ensure that each movement angle and distance is the same.
 Therefore, the test on how the number of grass blades impacts performance is conducted without any culling applied, as shown in the image below.
 ![blade_number.png](img%2Fblade_number.png)
 As we can see, starting from 2^13, the GPU has already reached thread saturation, and the growth rate becomes approximately linear with the increase in the number of grass blades.
-When the number of grass blades is very low, the FPS estimate isn’t very accurate, but even with just one blade, the maximum FPS is around 8000.
+When the number of grass blades is very low, the FPS estimate isn’t very accurate, but even with just one blade, the maximum FPS is around 10000.
 This indicates that when the GPU is not yet saturated, it can render sparse grass extremely quickly.

-The following graph reflects the performance improvement from culling at 2^20 grass blades.
-The combined effect of the three culling techniques essentially results in a 1+1+1=3 effect, which aligns well with the linear relationship observed in the previous graph.
+The following image reflects the performance improvement from culling.
+Interestingly, although it generally corresponds to the linear relationship shown in the previous graph, the combined effect of the three culling techniques yields a result where 1+1+1 > 3.
+This may be due to the compounded reduction in workload when multiple culling methods work together.
 Since a tolerance was set for the view-frustum, view-frustum culling only takes effect when the camera is very close to the grass, but this effect is quite significant.
 ![culling.png](img%2Fculling.png)